ldukles/ldukles/README.md

 ## Hi friends!

-I'm a software engineer who loves to continue learning and growing 🌱
+I'm a software engineer who loves to learn and grow 🌱

 Currently working within the field of Climate Tech, I love building and creating tangible products for the greater good.